The Honest Guide to Choosing Between Cancún, Playa del Carmen & Tulum

 - Cancun has more than 300 hotels in the Hotel Zone, but all of them are quite expensive.
 The all-inclusive resorts in the beach area are in the same category as well.
 However, there are no boutique hotels there.

-- The downtown area is around 13 kilometers inland from the hotel zone, which makes Cancun feel divided into basically two cities that are a world apart.
+- The downtown area is approximately 13 kilometers inland from the hotel zone, which makes Cancun feel divided into essentially two cities that are worlds apart.

-- Since the city was designed for international tourism, there isn’t much to be found here if you’re looking to experience an authentic Mexican vacation.
-There is a museum dedicated to Mayan history, and a couple of small archaeological sites, but Cancun was founded as a tourist city so Playa del Carmen and especially Tulum (both of which were originally fishing villages) ended up having a much more vibrant village vibe somehow.
+- Since the city was designed for international tourism, there isn’t much to be found here if you’re looking for an authentic Mexican vacation experience.
+There is a museum dedicated to Mayan history, as well as a couple of small archaeological sites.
+However, Cancun was founded as a tourist city, so Playa del Carmen and, especially, Tulum (both of which were originally fishing villages) ended up having a much more vibrant village vibe.

-- Unlike Playa del Carmen and Tulum, the streets of Cancun aren’t walkable at night.
-You can only head to a nightclub or bar directly, without any possibility of taking a stroll and seeing around, and also during the day, because of the distances and the heat, there is no chance to go for a walk unless you go to a mall.
+- Unlike Playa del Carmen and Tulum, the streets of Cancun aren’t walkable at night, or even in the day.
+You can only head to a nightclub or bar directly, without any possibility of taking a stroll and seeing around.
+Additionally, during the day, due to the distances and heat, there is no chance to go for a walk unless you visit a mall.

 - There are plenty of extraordinary beaches in Cancun, but there are no beach clubs here.
-You can get a day pass from some of the hotels, which usually costs around a thousand pesos (50 USD) and can be used as credit for bars and restaurants.
+You can purchase a day pass from some hotels, which typically costs between 2000 pesos (approximately 100 USD) and can be used as a credit for bars and restaurants.

-- There are only 2 hostels in Cancun’s beach area, so if you’re looking for a more modest stay, downtown is where you will have to look for it.
+- There are only two hostels in Cancun’s beach area, so if you’re looking for a more modest stay, downtown is where you’ll have to look.

-Playa del Carmen is closer to Cancun in physical distance, compared to Tulum with is further south.
+Playa del Carmen is closer to Cancun in physical distance, compared to Tulum, which is further south.

-Also, Playa del Carmen offers a variety of cuisine and the nightlife here is quite vibrant as well.
+Additionally, Playa del Carmen offers a diverse range of cuisine, and its nightlife is quite vibrant as well.

 But it’s also not exactly the same as Cancun, because there are plenty of boutique hotels, the town attractions are all found in the same area, so you can take a stroll wherever you like, and the beach strip runs alongside the Quinta Avenida, the main street of Playa del Carmen with lots of shops, restaurants, and nightspots like bars and dance clubs.